BeccaStaple/hwa-backend/README.md

 <p>These tests are set up to check that the CRUD functionality works</p>

 <h3>Unit Testing</h3>
+<p>Using Mockito to unit test the individual methods</p>

 <h3>Selenium Testing</h3>
+<p>Selenium tests are set up to test the frontend - make sure you have downloaded the correct remote webdriver.
+I have
+Google Chrome version 83 so I used ChromeDriver version 83. </p>

 <h2>Front-end</h2>
 <p>Head over to here to view the front-end code: https://github.com/BeccaStaple/hwa-frontend</p>